 Today is International Women’s Day, a day to celebrate and recognize the achievements of bold and inspirational women who have enacted positive change in the world.
 Through the study of primary sources we can shed light on stories of powerful women who may have previously been largely ignored in public discourse.

-Introducing Women’s Movements and Issues – the first in the Women’s Studies Archive, a collection that traces the path of women’s issues from past to present—pulling primary sources from manuscripts, newspapers, periodicals, and more.
-It captures the foundation of women’s movements, struggles and triumphs, and provides researchers with valuable insights.
+As the first in the Women’s Studies archive, Women’s Issues and Identities traces the path of women’s issues from past to present—pulling primary sources from manuscripts, newspapers, periodicals, and more.
+It captures the foundation of women’s movements, struggles, and triumphs and provides researchers with valuable insights.
 Recently, CCAdvisor published a review of this revolutionary collection, giving … Read more